Español | 日本語

 Linus Pauling Institute Recommendation

 The Linus Pauling Institute supports the RDA for vitamin B6.
-LPI recommends that all adults take a daily multivitamin/mineral supplement, which usually contains at least 2 mg of vitamin B6.
-This amount is slightly above the RDA but still 50 times lower than the tolerable upper intake level (UL) set by the Food and Nutrition Board (see Safety).
+LPI recommends that all adults take a daily multivitamin/mineral supplement, which usually contains at least 1.7 mg of vitamin B6

 Older adults (>50 years)

-Early metabolic studies have indicated that the requirement for vitamin B6 in older adults is approximately 2 mg daily (95).
-Yet, the analysis of the US population survey (NHANES) 2003-2004 showed that adequate vitamin B6 status and low homocysteine levels were associated with total vitamin B6 intakes equal to and above 3 mg/day in people aged 65 years and older (88).
-The Linus Pauling Institute recommends that older adults take a multivitamin/mineral supplement, which provides at least 2.0 mg of vitamin B6 daily.
+Early metabolic studies indicated that the requirement for vitamin B6 in older adults is approximately 2 mg daily (132).
+Yet, the analysis of the US population survey (NHANES) 2003-2004 showed that adequate vitamin B6 status and low homocysteine levels were associated with total vitamin B6 intakes equal to and above 3 mg/day in people ages 65 years and older (121).
+Moreover, a longitudinal study of 360 older adults (60 years or older) in Germany found that vitamin B6 status, measured by serum PLP concentration, did not decline over an 18-year period, although more than one-third of participants had PLP concentrations less than 30 nmol/L (133).
+The Linus Pauling Institute recommends that older adults take a daily multivitamin/mineral supplement, which generally provides at least 1.7 mg of vitamin B6.
+Taking a daily multivitamin, along with including vitamin B6-rich foods in the diet, will help ensure adequate vitamin B6 status in older adults.

 Authors and Reviewers